GRID to install solar in Ciudad Dario, Nicaragua

 Totumblita 2021 Roof Nicaragua

-Bring solar to more off-grid families so they have access to electric lighting at night and can use small electrical appliances in their homes.
-Learn about the history and culture of Nicaragua, experience what life is like in a rural off-grid community, help install battery-based solar home systems on homes, and participate in GRID's service learning curriculum to learn more about sustainable international development.
+Solar allows access to electric lighting at night and the use of small electrical appliances in their homes.
+Travelers learned about the history and culture of Nicaragua, experienced what life is like in a rural off-grid community, helped install eleven battery-based solar home systems on homes, and participated in GRID's service learning curriculum to learn more about sustainable international development.

 Totumblita 2021 lightbulb Nicaragua